 Listen for the lessons in the historic homes across Tennessee.
-Andrew Jackson's Hermitage reveals the fearlessness of the seventh president.
+Visit the first capitol of the Southwest Territory of the U.S., west of the Allegheny Mountains and south of the Ohio River - Rocky Mount State Historic Site.
+Here, you'll see the famous Cobb house and other historic structures, circa late 1700s.
+Stroll the 40 acres of Rocky Mount to see a blacksmith shop, garden, Cotswold sheep, costumed interpreters and educators and more.
+The museum is full of 18th and 19th century artifacts and even more historical information on the early days of the State of Tennessee.
+Andrew Jackson's Hermitage reveals the fearlessness of the seventh president through tours of the grounds and the home.
+The Hermitage Museum also houses the award-winning "Born for A Storm" exhibit, which dives deeper into the president's life and politics.
 The Hermitage has a golf cart to transport visitors needing assistance to the Visitor Center and to the mansion.
 Free wheelchairs are available and assistance animals, motorized and non-motorized wheelchairs are welcome.
 To learn more about the 11th president, tour the James K. Polk Home and Museum in Columbia.
-Tickets are $5 for adults/seniors and $3 for children/youth, making this trip fun for the whole family.
 You can discover more about author Alex Haley and his “roots” at his Museum and Interpretive Center in Henning (ADA accessible).
 Take a tour of country star Loretta Lynn's plantation home and Butcher Holler homeplace at Loretta Lynn's Ranch in Hurricane Mills.
 Visit Andrew Johnson’s Homestead in Greeneville for a day that the whole family will enjoy.
 The Visitor Center, Museum, Memorial Building and restrooms are ADA accessible.
 Johnson’s Early Home has an elevator for access to the first floor.
 Service animals are allowed in all areas of the park.
 Stop by Graceland for a reminder of the ongoing legacy of Elvis in Memphis.
-Tickets start at $39.75 for adults, $35.80 for seniors 62-years-old and older and children 13-18 years old, $19 for children 7-12 years old and children under 6 years old are admitted free.

 Civil War Sites